secretagentan/circus_app/activity.md

 Include a button on each rendered circus to create a new clown?

-When a user clicks the "Create Clown" button use AJAX to create a clown for that circus and give the clown a random name, nose color and car id.
+When a user clicks the "Create Clown" button use AJAX to create a clown for that circus.
+Assign the clown a random name, nose color and car id.